Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 The options in the formula arguments file are entirely up to the author of the formula and the options they think should be modified.

-To provide a formula-args.yaml file simply provide the path to the file.
+To provide a formula-args.yaml  file to the tool, simply provide the path to the file.

 ```